 Spar and rig measurements are straightforward.
-P and E are exactly as most other rules, with the exception that if there are no measurement bands, P is measured from the top surface of the boom or boom track to the halyard shackle pin when the halyard is fully hoisted, and E is measured from the aft face of the mast to the extremity of the boom.
+P and E are exactly as most other rules, with the exception that if there are no measurement bands, P is measured from the top surface of the boom or boom track to the top of the highest sheave used for the halyard, and E is measured from the aft face of the mast to the extremity of the boom.